5 best Macha AI alternatives for Zendesk & Shopify in 2026

 1. eesel AI

-I’m putting eesel AI at the top because it feels like it was built for busy teams.
-It stands out by being both powerful and incredibly simple to get going.
-You can connect all your scattered knowledge, from past Zendesk tickets to random Confluence pages, and have a working AI agent running in minutes, not months.
+eesel AI is a fantastic option for teams looking for a powerful, self-serve solution that complements their existing setup.
+It stands out by being both robust and incredibly simple to get going.
+You can connect all your scattered knowledge, from past Zendesk tickets to Confluence pages, and have a working AI agent running in minutes.
 The best part?
-You can do it all yourself without having to talk to a salesperson, which is a huge relief.
+You can do it all yourself, which makes it a very agile choice for modern teams.

 What it's good at:

-• It learns from everything: It connects instantly to your helpdesk but also pulls in knowledge from sources most others can’t, like Google Docs, and your entire history of past tickets.
-This means its answers are based on how your team actually solves problems, not just generic templates.
+It learns from everything: It connects instantly to your helpdesk but also pulls in knowledge from sources most others can't, like Google Docs, and your entire history of past tickets.
+This means its answers are based on how your team actually solves problems.

-• You’re in control: You get a simple but powerful editor to define the AI’s personality, tone, and what it should do.
+You're in control: You get a simple but powerful editor to define the AI's personality, tone, and what it should do.
 You get to decide exactly which types of tickets get automated and which get passed to a human.
-No black boxes.

-• Honest pricing: eesel AI uses a predictable, flat monthly fee based on interactions.
-You won’t get a surprise bill just because you had a busy support month.
+Honest pricing: eesel AI uses a predictable, flat monthly fee based on interactions.
+You can budget easily without any surprises.

 Pros & Cons:

-• Pros: Super easy to set up on your own, connects to pretty much any knowledge source, has a powerful simulation mode for peace of mind, and the pricing is predictable.
+Pros: Super easy to set up on your own, connects to many knowledge sources, has a powerful simulation mode for peace of mind, and the pricing is predictable.

 Pricing: